aaronyang1122/ykdc_cookie/README.md

 This page is test how to get\set\remove the cookie that you want.

 ##Usage
->1.
-If you browser don't have the cookie named 'test', the program will create it, and the new cookie's the default value is null
+###1.
+Init
 ```javascript
 var a = Ykdc.findCookie('test');
 ```
+If you browser don't have the cookie named 'test', the program will create it, and the new cookie's the default value is null

 -------
+###2.
+SetCookie
 ```javascript
 a.setCookie(key,value);
 ```